rUngruh/2025_RecSys_Reproducibility/README.md

 ## Data gathering
 Gather all publicly available datasets and add the data to a directory `data`: [MLHD+](https://musicbrainz.org/doc/MLHD+) and the respective demographical data from the original [MLHD](https://ddmal.music.mcgill.ca/research/The_Music_Listening_Histories_Dataset_(MLHD)/), [Book-Crossing](https://www.kaggle.com/datasets/syedjaferk/book-crossing-dataset), [Goodreads](https://cseweb.ucsd.edu/~jmcauley/datasets/goodreads.html) subsets, [MovieLens-1m](https://grouplens.org/datasets/movielens/1m/).

-We provide our user and item samples, so that the sampling and genre gathering steps for MLHD can be skipped and that experiments can be reproduce easily with our used samples.
-If these are used, add them to the data repository in the `processed/MLHD_sample` path.
+To ease reproducibility, we provide our user and item samples, so that the sampling and genre gathering steps for MLHD as well as genre gathering steps for Book-Crossing can be skipped.
+With this, our experiments can be reproduced easily with our used samples and the same data samples can be easily used for future studies.
+If these should be used, extract them from the `Samples` directory (or [download the MLHD samples](https://zenodo.org/records/15394228)) and place them at `processed/MLHD_processed` and `processed/Book-Crossing`.

 The data directory should look like this:
 ```